 “WOCHA was an amazing experience for me and definitely was a highlight for my Mizzou experience.
 I loved getting to know all the other women in the cohort as well as all the advisors cheering in your corner.
 Overall positive experience and glad I was a part of it!” — Angela M.

 - What will participation in the program cost students?

-- How does WOCHA benefit MU?
+- How does WOCHA benefit the MU community?